crowdbotics/modules/modules/react-native-social-login/README.md

 XCode will ask about Bridging Folder, just choose the option `Create Bridging Folder`.
 You are all set up for iOS deployment now!

+### For New scaffold `0.71.7`
+For the new scaffold support the library being used for facebook login is changed.
+So follow `react-native-fbsdk-next` [installation guide.](https://www.npmjs.com/package/react-native-fbsdk-next?activeTab=readme#installation)

 ## Configuring Google Login